45 Taiwanese foods we can't live without

 19. Pepper cakes (胡椒餅)

-Make sure you get more than one, or risk the overwhelming sense of regret when you have to wait again in the long queue for more.
+Eat more than one, or you'll only you have to wait again in the long queue for more.

 Din Tai Fung’s bite-sized xiaolongbao have a consistently high quality.
 Their paper-thin wrappings hold rich hot broth and tender pork meatballs.